-- a full admin dashboard showing the number of points, how many redeemed, and what is working.
+- a full admin dashboard showing the number of points, how many were redeemed, and what is working.

 - your customers can self-service redeem points for coupons.
 As an admin, you can set expiry periods.

-- aside from making orders, customers can earn points by leaving reviews, commenting on blog posts, registering as a user/customer, completing their first order, spending over a set amount, rewarded during a period, and admin adjustment
+- aside from making orders, customers can earn points by leaving reviews, commenting on blog posts, registering as a user/customer, completing their first order, spending over a set amount, being rewarded during a period, and admin adjustment

 - and more!